PavanRangani/docs/docs/prd/philanthropy/overview.md

 Based on the selected `Payment mode` some other fields will be shown.
 See [Payment mode specific fields](#payment-mode-specific-fields)

+`In Kind` payment mode is only available for the Grants.
+For Contributions, `In Kind` payment mode is not available.

 #### Date

 Date of the payment